captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ANNA:
 It doesn’t seem very ethical.
 ---
-Bringing a baby into this kind of world.
+Bringing a kid into this kind of world.
 ---
 What kind of life would he have?
 ---
 And I mean, like,
 ---
-what kind of mother would I be?
+what kind of parent would I be?
----
-[laughs darkly]
 ---
 I can barely take care of myself,
 ---